josefinelofgren/diskrid-backend/README.md

 # Assignment: "Diskrid"

 This app uses mongoDB Atlas as a database.
-The application is deployed at Heroku.
+The application is deployed at Heroku, [here](https://diskrid-backend.herokuapp.com/).
 You will find the front end application [here](https://github.com/josefinelofgren/diskrid).

 ## Install project